rheinchester/image-classifier/README.md

 ## Algorithm
 Logistic regression
 ## Libraries
+numpy - n-dimensional array computation. matplotlib - matplotlib.pyplot was used to generate plots h5py - used to process the hdf5 file scipy- scipy.ndimage was used for multidimensional image processing PIL -  for opening, manipulating, and saving many different image file

 ## Testing
 If you have Anaconda installed on your system, this classifier should work just fine.
 All you need do is download any image of your choice, go to the bottom cat-image-classifier.py